 5. My team is supportive when one of our members is upset.

-Sometimes people are not supportive because of assumptions they make about behaviours when someone is upset.
+Sometimes people aren't supportive because of assumptions they make about behaviours when someone is upset.
 Some people may become angry, others may be on the verge of tears, and some may become anxious.
 When we learn to look beyond the behaviours to become curious about what might be motivating someone, we’re practicing non-judgmental interpretations.
 This team activity can help all of your team members to be more supportive when someone is upset.

 If a co-worker is going through a stressful time, including dealing with a mental health issue, the information in Helping troubled co-workers can help your team members learn how to help while protecting their own well-being.